mono/monodevelop/README.md

 *(It's possible that you need to install for your locale to be correctly set.)*

-Packaging for OSX
+Packaging for OS X
 -----------------

-To package MonoDevelop for OSX in a convenient MonoDevelop.app file, just do this after MonoDevelop has finished building (with `make`):
+To package MonoDevelop for OS X in a convenient MonoDevelop.app file, just do this after MonoDevelop has finished building (with `make`):
 `cd main/build/MacOSX ; make MonoDevelop.app`